Pingul/Pingul.github.io/README.md

 Your job is to build your own Local bot, connect it to your Client and then play a game towards the Game server.
 To get started you will need 3 things:

-1. A Client [download from our dropbox](https://www.dropbox.com/sh/yxnzh659puj7028/AAAKylbIZ5Wf4FMawUTWvsZka?dl=0) (If for whatever reason link does not work use this URL: www.dropbox.com/sh/yxnzh659puj7028/AAAKylbIZ5Wf4FMawUTWvsZka?dl=0
+1. A Client [download from our dropbox](https://www.dropbox.com/sh/yxnzh659puj7028/AAAKylbIZ5Wf4FMawUTWvsZka?dl=0)
 2. Your favorite text editor
 3. A way to compile/run your code